GnosisAssembler/Octobook/README.md

 # Getting Started

-You can view a live demo of the application on [Heroku here](https://octobook.herokuapp.com/)!
+You can view a live demo of the application on [Heroku here](https://octobook-social-app.herokuapp.com), but without the live chatting system (unfortunately there were some problems with the deployment of the websocket server.
+If you want the live chat, you'll need to run the application locally)!

 If you want to set up your own development enviroment, just clone this repository:
 ```bash